UnumID/Server-SDK-Typescript/README.md

 ```

 #### sendEmail
 Use to send a deep link to a user by email.
-The message will be delivered from DoNotReply@UnumID.org.
+The message will be delivered from no-reply@unum.id.
 You can of course use your own email sending service if you prefer.

 To request (a presentation of) credentials from a user, you first create the request object and receive a deep link that references it.
 The user need to receive this deep link, which will open the correct app on their phone and prompt them to share the credentials.
 Email is one convenient channel, though keep in mind that the user will need to click the link from their phone for the deep link to work.

-Note: JSON special characters such a double quote or backslash in the `subject` or `htmlBody` fields will need to be escaped with a backslash, i.e. "the best org in the country" must be \"the best org in the country\".
+Note: JSON special characters such a double quote or backslash in the `subject` or `htmlBody` fields will need to be escaped with a single backslash (\\), i.e. "the best org in the country" must be \\"the best org in the country\\".

 Parameters
 ```typescript